temenostech/temenos-platform-documentation/docfx_project/home/techguides/fcm-configuration.md

 ## Process Messages in the FCM Application

-- On the right window, locate your envirnoment ID
+- On the right window, locate your environment ID
 *- Your organisation ID appears also on the top*

 ![sftp id](./images/fcm-sftp-id.png)